TheFoundryVisionmongers/nuke-ML-server/README.md

 # Deep Learning Plug-in for Nuke

-This repository contains the Client-Server system enabling Deep Learning (DL) inference in Nuke.
+This repository contains the client-server system enabling Deep Learning (DL) inference in Nuke.
 The following models are provided as examples:
 - blur: a simple gaussian blur operation
 - [Mask-RCNN] (https://github.com/facebookresearch/Detectron)